 Grooming and Upkeep

 The grooming procedure of the Ragamuffin cat is easy.
-Weekly combing is the most important part of the grooming routine.
-To get the cat accustomed to being combed, owners are advised to start combing their Ragamuffin while it is still a kitten.
+Weekly combing is the most important part of the grooming routine, however you will find that your cat would like more!.
+To get the cat accustomed to being combed, I begin to brush and comb Ragamuffin kittens while it is still a kitten.
 Their fur does not clump or mat easily, and thus, the grooming is easy.
 However, to reduce hairballs and shedding, regular grooming is necessary.
 They love it!

 The hair needs to be combed in the direction the fur grows.
 Combing is done gently and slowly.
 Ragamuffins shed all year long, but they shed more in spring and fall, so owners will need to groom their furry friend more often during these seasons because there will be more dead hair.

 Hairballs might be a big problem in Ragamuffins, even in cats that are regularly groomed.
 There are specialized products that help cats with this problem.

 Ragamuffins should not be bathed very often.
 They take great care in cleaning themselves, so owners only need to bathe their cats once or twice a year.